Error-331/code_tests/docs/bible/links.md

 Those Dry Bones - March 7 (We weren't given a religion in Christ, rather forgiveness for our sins and life eternal; judgment day will come; shelter yourself in the shadow of the cross);

 The Preachers - March 8 (share the gospel, be a preacher, do not forget about sinners);

+Legitimate Pleasures - March 9 (order your priorities, save the sinners, preach now, look for a divine opportunity);